OSMLatam/OSM-Notes-Ingestion/docs/Logging_Pattern_Validation.md

 ## Overview

-This document describes the logging pattern validation tools that ensure all bash functions in the OSM-Notes-profile project follow the established logging conventions.
+This document describes the logging pattern validation tools that ensure all bash functions in the OSM-Notes-Ingestion project follow the established logging conventions.

 ## Logging Pattern Requirements